Looking for More?

 Have you ever wondered if there is more for you in life, or felt that you cannot change?

-These questions can be uncomfortable, but each represents an invitation to look for growth.
+These questions can be uncomfortable, but each represents an invitation to look for growth towards greater mental health.
 There’s power in putting to words what we may be feeling internally.
 Verbalizing helps us recognize the need for change.
 Maybe there’s a thought in your mind hoping that there is more — love, life, purpose — than you’re currently experiencing.
 Or, you find yourself wondering if — or knowing — that you have an unhealthy attachment to a substance or something else that is creating harmful consequences.

 “More” doesn’t have to be greater achievement, or external success.
 It may involve something tangible, but it may also be something more internal, like a greater sense of purpose, confidence, connection, and hope.
 In fact, we sometimes can get stuck in the perspective that “more” must be external.
 Maybe you have experienced that before, where you sacrifice present peace and health for some future reward or goal, only to be disappointed upon reaching that point.
 If you’re wondering about any of these questions today, that’s a great first step.